 Sports injuries often occur due to accidents, poor training practices, or improper gear.
 Sometimes such injuries occur because people are not in shape or don’t warm up or stretch enough before exercising or playing sports.
 Other causes of exercise injuries include repeating the same motion over and over again, not having proper form for your exercise, not resting in between workouts, pushing your body too hard or too quickly, and doing an exercise that is too strenuous for your level of fitness.

 Because the foot is such a complex structure, your foot can be prone to injury and pain.
 There are a number of different problems that can affect the feet.
-Our foot and ankle specialist, Dr. Sarah Neitzel, is highly skilled in a number of different treatments and procedures to help with foot conditions, including the latest developments in minimally invasive surgery.
+Our foot and ankle specialists are highly skilled in a number of different treatments and procedures to help with foot conditions, including the latest developments in minimally invasive surgery.

 Achilles Tendon Rupture